corporate responsibility reporting

-Step 1: A team of employees from across our functions and business segments identified and validated ESG topics that are salient to our stakeholders and our business, using the outcome from our 2015 issue prioritization process as a basis.
-The team considered internal and external sources, including international reporting guidelines and frameworks, ESG analytics, topics addressed in previous Corporate Responsibility Reports, feedback received on the 2015 Corporate Responsibility Report Highlights, media analysis, industry peer reviews, and learnings from a range of internal and external stakeholder engagements.
+Step 1: A team of employees from across our functions and business segments identified and validated ESG topics that are salient to our stakeholders and our business, using the outcomes from prior issue prioritization processes as our starting point.
+The team considered internal and external sources, including international reporting guidelines and frameworks, ESG analytics, topics addressed in previous Corporate Responsibility Reports, feedback received on the 2016 Corporate Responsibility Report Highlights, media analysis, industry peer reviews, and learnings from various stakeholder engagements.

 Step 2:The team conducted an initial prioritization of ESG issues based on relevance to our business and then sought feedback on the initial prioritization of issues through dialogues with internal subject matter experts and external stakeholders.

 Step 3: The team determined the issues that are of highest priority for our reporting.